 Water is one of Montana’s most essential natural resources and is a key element to all stages of any mining project.
-Historic impacts to water resources have left a legacy that Montana’s mining industry deals with on a daily basis.
-Understanding of and respect for this critical resource are essential to balance societies needs for both mineral and water resources.
+Historic impacts to water resources have left a legacy that Montana’s mining industry deals with daily.
+Understanding of, and respect for, this critical resource is essential to balance societies needs for both mineral and water resources.

 Water is required at all stages of mine development.
 In Montana, companies pursuing new mining projects must obtain water use permits from the Montana Department of Natural Resources and Conservation (DNRC) for any beneficial use including mining, milling, other consumptive uses and for produced water from a mining operation.
 Wells exceeding 35 gallons per minute (gpm) require permits from DNRC; wells less than 35 gpm (exempt wells) must be recorded with DNRC.
 Temporary Use permits for use of surface water resources may be obtained for temporary activities such as drilling or construction.

 A new water right or modification of a historic water right (change of place of use or point of diversion) require submittal of an application to DNRC.
 DNRC’s permit process may take six months or more.
 Historic water rights attached to a property deed may or may not allow use of surface water, as Montana is in the process of adjudicating these historic rights and they may be denied if they haven’t been used for an extended period.
 A change of ownership of a water right must be disclosed in the realty transfer and recorded with the DNRC within 60 days of filing the deed.